sree-soundarya/Loyalty-classification/README.md

-# Loyalty-classification and RFM Analysis with Snowflake and ThoughtSpot
+# Loyalty-classification and RFM Analysis

 Customer segmentation and loyalty classification play a crucial role in understanding and optimizing customer relationships.
 In this project, we leverage Banking and Transaction data to perform loyalty classification and RFM (Recency, Frequency, Monetary) analysis.
 The entire process is implemented using Snowflake Snowpark Python, and the results are visualized using ThoughtSpot.